0

 • A 354ml cola drink: 40mg

-Energy drinks are amongst the foods and drinks to avoid during pregnancy, because they contain caffeine, several unhealthy additives and lots of sugar.
-Soft drinks like cola should be avoided because they contain a lot of sugar and additives.
-Of course, there's nothing wrong with a little dark chocolate here and there as an energy boost!
+Energy drinks are also among the foods and drinks to avoid during pregnancy.
+These contain a lot of caffeine, along with unhealthy additives and lots of sugar, none of which are recommended during pregnancy.
+Of course, there's nothing wrong with a little dark chocolate here and there as an energy boost - just be careful of how much you consume!

-Caffeine passes into breast milk and is difficult for the baby's body to break down (just like alcohol, which is amongst the drinks and foods to avoid while breastfeeding), so you should only drink coffee in moderate amounts while breastfeeding.
-It’s the same answer for the limit of caffeine/coffee while breastfeeding as for how much caffeine can you have while pregnant – that’s up to 200mg a day.2
+Caffeine passes into breast milk and is difficult for the baby's body to break down (just like alcohol, which is among the drinks and foods to avoid while breastfeeding).
+This is why, in answer to ‘Should you drink coffee while breastfeeding?’ the answer is all about moderation.
+Just like when pregnant, it’s advisable that you don’t exceed 200mg of caffeine a day.3

-Too much caffeine can lead to restlessness, abdominal pain and flatulence in your baby.
-About one to two cups of coffee a day during breastfeeding is considered safe.
-If possible, drink your coffee directly after breastfeeding so that most of the caffeine can be absorbed by the next meal.
+Breastfeeding while drinking coffee can lead to restlessness, abdominal pain and flatulence in your baby.
+To avoid complications, stick to one or two cups of standard instant coffee a day.
+Drink your coffee directly after breastfeeding so that most of the caffeine can be absorbed by the next meal.

 If you’re a real coffee lover, decaffeinated coffee may be an alternative for you during pregnancy and breastfeeding.
-Decaf coffee and breastfeeding/pregnancy make a safer pair than caffeinated coffee.
+This reduces the health risks associated with caffeine and stops you from missing out on your morning cup of coffee (though without the energy kick).

 Looking for other ways to deal with the caffeine limit?
 Pregnancy-friendly alternatives include decaffeinated tea and herbal tea.
 Bear in mind the NHS advises drinking no more than four cups of herbal tea a day while pregnant, and avoiding teas containing liquorice root.